Geranium is a beautiful plant that is placed inside or outside your home for decoration.

-You will see that first the white spots will arise in the leaves.
-Which time this will extend to a large amount.
+You will see that first, the white spots will arise in the leaves.
+Which time will extend to a large amount.

 If your plans continue to receive the UV light from the sun directly then eventually it will cause the whole plan to lose color and become white.

 UV light can also cause many other problems.
 They can even disrupt the photosynthesis process in the plant.